 If there is anything unanswered feel free to drop that in the comments below, and if you end up planning your trip let me know.

-Where is Guernsey?
+Where is Guernsey Island?

-Guernsey is one of the ‘Islands of Guernsey’ in the bay of St Malo, just off the North Coast of France.
-It is part of the British Isles, but not part of the United Kingdom.
+Guernsey is one of the ‘Islands of Guernsey’ in the bay of St Malo, just off the French Coast (specifically the Normandy Coast), mainland Europe.

 If you are a sun worshipper or a family traveller then you will probably be restricted to July and August.
 But if it were me, I’d consider September.
 This is also when the Autumn Walking Festival kicks off, a great way to explore the island.